ivertex/uno/README.md

 # UnoJS
-UnoJS is 2D cross-platform game engine for javascript
+UnoJS is 2D cross-platform game engine for JavaScript